In this article, we'll see how to setup an automatic backup of a PostgreSQL database from a linux machine.

 First, we'll do some setup.
 We are going to install the required tools and create a demo database we can use to practice.

-Next, we will have a look at the pg_dump, pg_dumpall and pg_restore commands that let us backup and restore our PostgreSQL database.
+commands that let us backup and restore our PostgreSQL database.

 Then, we will learn how to automate the backup process with a bash script and a cron job.